Advanced AI Capabilities

 Foundation Models

-• Vision-Language Models: Models processing both text and visual elements
+- Vision-Language Models process both text and visual elements simultaneously, understanding layout, typography, and handwriting alongside textual content

 Quantum-AI Integration